-ONCE in old times, the Wolves and the Sheep had been in a state of war; as, to be sure, they are to this day.
+ONCE in old times, the Wolves and the sheep had been in a state of war; as to be sure they are to this day.
 But at last the Wolves (and our rogue of a Wolf, who was the chief to speak for it) said they would be glad to make peace, if some pledge was given on each side to bind it fast.
-So the Sheep were to give up their dogs, and the Wolves were to give up their young ones; but in a short time the young Wolves made a strange noise, as well they might, for want of their Dams.
-On this the old ones, in great haste, cried out, that the Sheep had broken the peace.
-"Poor sweet babes," said they, "how those brutes scratch them and plague them!" and with that they fell on the Sheep (as they had now lost their Dogs), and soon sucked the blood of most of them.
+So the Sheep were to give up their THE WOLF.

+Dogs, and the Wolves were to give up their young ones; but in a short time the young Wolves made a strange noise as well they might, for want of their Dams.
+On this the old ones, in great haste, cried out that the sheep had broke the peace. " Poor sweet babes," said they, " how those brutes scratch them " and plague them !" and with that they fell on the Sheep, (as they had now lost their Dogs) and soon suckt the blood of most of them.
 The vile rogues thought this was a fine trick, and were so fond of our sly Wolf for it, that they put him at the head of their troop.

-We should not, in any case, trust men who are known to be thieves or cheats.
+We should not in any case trust Men who are known to be thieves or cheats.